foodopendata/food-datasets/README.md

 ## License

-This material is licensed by its maintainers under the Public Domain Dedication and License.
+This package is licensed by its maintainers under the Public Domain Dedication and License.

 If you intended to use these data in a public or commercial product, please